MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/README.md

 Modify function configurations (the "functions" array data objects) to add functions or to change the list of files to include in the Lambda package that is uploaded.
 The `files_and_dirs` object contains a list of strings that identify either Python3 files (with full paths, relative paths, or no path (for files in current directory), or directories that contain Python3 libraries (such as those under .../site-packages/).
 Packages are created by placing all files and directories at the top level (root) and recursively including all directories (as required by AWS Lambda).

 Use the included setupconfig.json (defaults) to build all of the Lambdas herein, if no changes have been made.
 Here is what it looks like (add more or functions as desired):
 ```
 {
         "region": "us-west-2",
-        "lambdaMemory": 128,
         "functions": [
             {
                 "name": "DBModPy",
+                "lambdaMemory": 128,
                 "handler": "dbMod.handler",
                 "zip": "dbmodzip.zip",
                 "files_and_dirs": [
                     "dbMod/dbMod.py"
                 ],
 		"patched_botocore_dir": "venv/lib/python3.6/site-packages/botocore",
-                "s3bucket": "cjktestbkt"
+                "s3bucket": "CODEBUCKET"
             }
         ]
 }